CAPIX-NET/capix-net.github.io/services/crypto-exchange-setup.md

 ---
+layout: page
-title: "Establishing and Australina Cryptocurrency Exchange"
+title: Establishing and Australian Cryptocurrency Exchange
-date: "2024-04-22"
+subtitle: CAPIX Software Solutions
+permalink: /exchange/
 ---

 CAPIX has been delivering software solutions for the treasury sector since 1991.
 We’ve accumulated world-class expertise in the capital and financial markets.

 The Block Chain and Crypto coin ecosystem started around 2014 as a technical novelty for computer enthusiasts.